 The requirements do vary slightly from province to province, however generally speaking the China visa application process works as follows:

-Please review your country’s Chinese embassy website to download the visa application form and up-to-date country-specific information.
+Step 4: Review your country’s Chinese embassy website to download the visa application form and up-to-date country-specific information.

 Once you’re in China your school will assist you in converting your temporary visa into a Residence Permit.
 This process may take between 2 to 6 weeks during which you will not have your passport, therefore we suggest you make a few high quality copies of it before it’s out of your possession.